seanrcollings/arc/docs/docs/usage/command-parameters.md

 - `#!python  default: Any`: The default value for the param
 - `#!python  description: str`: A string that documents the use / purpose of the parameter.
 Will be used in `--help` documentation
 - `#!python  callback: Callable`: a function which will be called with the parsed value from the command line
-- - `#!python complete: CompletionFunc`: a function which will be called to provide [completions](./shell-completions.md) for the parameter.
+- `#!python complete: CompletionFunc`: a function which will be called to provide [completions](./shell-completions.md) for the parameter.
 This argument will superscede completions for the parameters type
+- `#!python envvar: str`: an environment variable to attempt to obtain the value from if one is not provided from user input
+- `#!python prompt: str`: an input prompt to prompt the user with a value if they do not provide one on the command line